 So whether you intend on watching a theatre show, seeing a live musical performance, being entertained by street performers or buskers there are a number of options to choose from.
 Full details of the various performances in the many theatres are available on the official website.
 There are over 40 restaurants, bistro's, and coffee shops in the area so you are guaranteed to find something to suit your tastes in food and atmosphere.
 There are also more than 20 pubs to quench your thirst in.
 For those who love to shop, there are over 20 different stores to browse while you wait for your show to start.

 A visit to the Latin Quarter of Montreal can definitely turn into a whole day affair with very little effort.

 Address: Montreal, Quebec

-How to get to (Quartier Latin) Latin Quarter by Metro
+How to get to Quartier Latin by Metro

 By Metro: Berri-UQAM Station which is served my all three Metro lines in Montreal is located near the south end of the Latin Quarter.
 Take the St-Denis exit.
 Walking north along Rue St-Denis will lead you through the heart of the district.

 If you would like to begin you exploration in the northern portion you can take Metro Line 2 to Sherbooke Station and take the Rue Berri West exit.
 Go to your right on Rigaud Street and follow it to Rue St-Denis.

 Click&Go Map and Route Finder with public transit, walking, driving or cycling directions.
 Get up-to-the-minute transit times for your route.